 Are Filipino desserts very sweet?

-Many Filipino desserts are known for their sweetness, especially those made with condensed milk, coconut, and sugar.
-However, desserts like halo-halo balance sweetness with refreshing ingredients such as shaved ice and fruits.
+Many Filipino desserts are known for their sweetness, but they often balance sugar with refreshing ingredients such as shaved ice, fruits, and coconut milk.

 Why is rice important in Filipino cuisine?